Various cards and passes can save you time and money on a trip to Vienna. But which ones make sense for your needs?

 Who is it for?

-This is the city’s municipal tourist pass, suited to those doing a little bit of everything (shop, eat, drink, sightsee) and planning to make use of the reliable and frequent trams, buses and subways to visit such attractions as Schönbrunn Palace, the zoo, Belvedere and other locations outside the old town.
+This is the city’s municipal tourist pass, suited to those doing a little bit of everything (shop, eat, drink, sightsee) and planning to make use of the reliable and frequent trams, buses and subways to visit attractions.

 One kid under 15 also qualifies for free travel with each card bought, so definitely an option for families.